Are UPC-A and EAN-13 the same?

 The origin of EAN vs. U.P.C. confusion.

-When I conceived the U.P.C. for the grocers in the U.S. only 12 digits were required including the check character.
-I designed a symbol in which the left half of the symbol was composed of “odd” parity characters and the right side was composed of “even” parity characters.
+When I conceived the U.P.C. for the grocers in the U.S., only 12 digits were required, including the check character.
+I designed a symbol in which the left half was composed of “odd”- parity characters and the right half of “even”- parity characters.
 Each printed character has two bars and two spaces and is made up of 7 modules.
 Odd parity simply means the printed representation of the numeric digit has an odd number of dark modules.
 Conversely, even parity printed digits have an even number of dark modules.

-The UCC* chose to call the U.P.C. a 10 character symbol and they chose to print only 11 of the characters in human-readable form.
+The UCC* chose to call the U.P.C. a 10-character symbol and to print only 11 of the characters in human-readable form.
 The 10 characters identifying the manufacturer and item were printed below the bars.
 The “system number” character was printed halfway up the left side.
 Further, they chose to carry only 10 digits of the number in their files.
 The reason was both political and practical.

-Before the symbol marking was considered a well known consulting firm had been hired by the fledgling UCC to determine the number of digits needed to accomplish the goals of the grocery industry.
-Considering many factors, not the least of which was the limited power of computers of the day, a figure of 10 digits was recommended.
-It was a tough sell to convince the many groups involved that they would have to change whatever numbering system they were using to the new 10 digit number.
-Rather than admit that the consulting firm was wrong and so as not to open the number of digit argument again, the decision was to maintain that the U.P.C. was a 10 digit symbol and number.
-Another factor considered was that it was more difficult to key the EAN human-readable that the U.P.C. human-readable when the symbol did not scan.
+Before the symbol marking was considered, a well-known consulting firm was hired by the fledgling UCC to determine the number of digits needed to achieve the grocery industry’s goals.
+Considering many factors, not the least of which was the limited power of the day’s computers, a 10-digit figure was recommended.
+It was a tough sell to convince the many groups involved that they would have to change their numbering system to the new 10-digit format.
+Rather than admit that the consulting firm was wrong and so as not to open the number of digits argument again, the decision was to maintain that the U.P.C. was a 10-digit symbol and number.
+Another factor considered was that it was more difficult to key the EAN human-readable than the U.P.C. human-readable when the symbol did not scan.
 They fostered the illusion by requiring that the check digit be stripped at the scanner.
-The SN (system number) was necessary for in-store processing but it was not needed in records transferred between systems.
-The illusion was reinforced by not printing the SN in line with the 10 product identifying digits and not printing the check digit at all.
+The SN (system number) was necessary for in-store processing but not for records transferred between systems.
+The illusion was reinforced by not printing the SN in line with the 10 product-identifying digits and by not printing the check digit at all.

-After the U.P.C. had been in use for several years, Europe recognized the usefulness of the U.P.C. but realized a 13th digit was needed to identify the many countries.
-I encoded the extra digit by encoding the left half of the symbol with 3 characters of even parity and 3 characters of odd parity and then arranging them in various patterns, each pattern representing a different country code.
-The scanner recognizes a series of digits as the right half of a symbol if the parity of the characters is all even and it recognizes the left half if it is composed of all odd OR if three characters are odd parity and three characters are even parity characters.
+After the U.P.C. had been in use for several years, Europe recognized its usefulness but realized that a 13th digit was needed to identify the many countries.
+I encoded the extra digit by encoding the left half of the symbol with 3 characters of even parity and 3 of odd parity, then arranging them in various patterns, each pattern representing a different country code.
+The scanner recognizes a series of digits as the right half of a symbol if the parity of the characters is all even, and it recognizes the left half if it is composed of all odd parity characters, or if three characters are odd parity and three are even parity.

 With the acceptance of the EAN in Europe, it was understood that the U.P.C. was actually 13 digits because the parity pattern of the left half of all odd characters was assigned the value (or country flag) of “0”.
 I pointed out that the UCC only printed 11 of the 13 digits and carried only 10 digits in the system.
 The UCC continued the delusion by using the foolish argument that “0” means nothing and therefore could be ignored.
-On the other hand, the European’s were smart enough from the very outset to call the EAN symbol what it is, “EAN-13” and they printed all 13 characters.
-Systems in Europe carried all 10 country flags including 0 in their records and their systems could process both U.P.C. and EAN symbols and/or numbers.
-The U.S. grocery chains at the time were selling very few foreign goods and saw no reason to spend money modify their installed equipment.
+On the other hand, the European’s were smart enough from the very outset to call the EAN symbol what it is, “EAN-13,” and they printed all 13 characters.
+Systems in Europe carried all 10 country flags, including 0, in their records, and could process both UPC and EAN symbols and/or numbers.
+The U.S. grocery chains at the time were selling very few foreign goods and saw no reason to spend money on modifying their installed equipment.
 Although the U.P.C. was not widely accepted at that time, the UCC accommodated the foreign companies by issuing them U.P.C. numbers with the invisible country flag of “0”.

-Although this was a burden on the European companies and was a waste of numbers since many European companies had both U.P.C. and EAN-13 numbers, it wasn’t until two decades later that something was done about this.
+Although this was a burden on European companies and a waste of resources since many had both UPC and EAN-13 numbers, it wasn’t until two decades later that anything was done about it.
 In 1997 the Uniform Code Council, Inc announced project SUNRISE.
 This initiative required that all U.S. and Canadian companies must be capable of scanning and processing EAN-13 symbols, in addition to U.P.C. symbols, at point-of-sale by January 1, 2005.
-This has been completed, the UCC has changed its name to GS1 US, and they have taken the responsibility of controlling both U.P.C. and EAN numbers.
+This has been completed; the UCC has changed its name to GS1 US, and they have taken the responsibility of controlling both U.P.C. and EAN numbers.

 Simply put the U.P.C. and EAN-13 symbols and numbers are the same.
 Below is a U.P.C. symbol with its equivalent EAN-13 superimposed in red.
 One can see that the bars and space are the same, only the human-readable is different.
 Note that the U.P.C. has evolved in that the check digit is now printed and also that the SN has been brought down in line with the other characters but the country flag is still not printed.
 I would expect that in the near future the human-readable will also be changed to the EAN format.